 What are Stem Cells?

 Stem cells are the building blocks for any type of living organism.
 They have the capability for self-renewal and replication, capable of forming any type of tissue or organ in your body.
 Adult stem cells from one organ are able to create tissue for another organ, which is termed plasticity.
 It has been proven that adult stem cells are able to be transferred into any one single organ in a patient’s body.

 Stem Cell Therapies for Chronic Obstructive Pulmonary Disorder

 In the matter of treatment for lung diseases, autologous stem cells are administered, meaning they come from the patient’s own body, and can be extracted from patient’s venous blood.
 Stem cells extracted from bone marrow or blood have the ability to mold into many types of diverse cells.

 Throughout the procedure, stem cell therapy involves separating adult stem cells from bone marrow, which involves specific laboratory equipment to collect them.
 After being removed from the patient’s body, they are isolated.
-They are then returned to the patient intravenously or through a process using a nebulizer.
+They are then returned to the patient intravenously.
 It surprises many people to hear that the treatment is minimally invasive and typically an outpatient procedure.

 These medical procedures should be performed in a clinical venue under the supervision of a trained physician.
 It takes a professional that has sought specific training in stem cell therapies to perform the treatment safely and proficiently.